ynput/ayon-usd-resolver/README.md

 ## Pre-build / Self Compiled

-- AYON will provide some pre-built versions of the resolver in the future.
+- AYON provides some pre-built versions of the Resolver at https://lake.ayon.cloud.
+Access credentials can be provided upon request.

-- Those versions will be the pre-built binaries that our tests created, so you might not find your software/platform combination.
+- Those versions are the pre-built binaries that our tests created, so you might not find your software/platform combination.
 - It's also to be expected that resolver builds are behind new software releases.